TCCPP/wheatley/wiki_articles/branchless.md

 They can sometimes be more efficient than using an if-statement, but often, modern compilers transform code into these branchless versions automatically, so there is no difference.

-⚠️ **Keep readability in mind; others may find branchless code to be unintuitive and unreadable.**
+:warning: **Keep readability in mind; others may find branchless code to be unintuitive and unreadable.**

 ## See Also
 - [Creel - Branchless Programming](https://www.youtube.com/watch?v=bVJ-mWWL7cE)